graeter-group/kimmdy-dimerization-examples/README.md

 # kimmdy-dimerization-examples
-Examples demonstrating the usage of the kimmdy-dimerization plugin.
+Examples demonstrating the usage of the kimmdy-dimerization plugin including analysis scripts for quantum yield determination.